NSCA CPT Study Guide

 Chapter Objectives:

-- Be able to select exercises, decide on frequency of training, and arrange the sequences of exercises.
+• Be able to select exercises, decide on training frequency, and arrange the sequences of exercises.

-- Find the proper loading through the use of 1 rep max, body weight, and rep max testing.
+• Find the proper loading using 1 rep max, body weight, and rep max testing.

-- Give loads, volumes, and rest periods times using the client’s needs and appropriate sequential training methods.
+• Give loads, volumes, and rest periods, using the client’s needs and appropriate sequential training methods.

 General Training Principles

-Any program not addressing all of these problems can result in a failure of meeting the client’s goals, bad adherence to programs, and possible litigation due to risk injury increases.
+Any program not addressing all of these problems can fail in meeting the client’s goals, have bad adherence to programs, and have possible litigation due to risk injury increases.

 Specificity

 This is at the foundation of every training program.
-When speaking about specificity in training, as we use it, we define it as a specific way of training someone in order to produce some kind of targeted change.
+When speaking about specificity in training, as we use it, we define it as a specific way of training someone to produce some targeted change.

-If someone is specifically looing to strengthen their legs and lower body, the trainer is of course going to implement moves that focus on these parts.
+If someone specifically wants to strengthen their legs and lower body, the trainer will implement moves that focus on these parts.
 We also call this muscle group specificity.

 We implement this into programs by looking at what someone desires to train.
-If they enjoy some sport such as volleyball, you would see that jumping is a major aspect, and thus o train with this principle, their program would implement moves specifically for the desired increases in jump strength.
-With volleyball and jumping we would most likely look at Olympic lift.
+If they enjoy some sport, such as volleyball, you would see that jumping is a major aspect, and thus o train with this principle, their program would implement moves specifically for the desired increases in jump strength.
+With volleyball and jumping, we would most likely look at the Olympic lift.

 Overload

 This is the training stress or intensity being greater than the usual loads of the client.
-If there is no overload in the programs, then there will be limited results.
+There will be limited results if there is no overload in the programs.

-To use overload, we simply increase the weight being used in exercises.
+To use overload, we increase the weight being used in exercises.

 Variation

-This is the manipulation of very specific variables like rest interval, intensity, frequency, exercise selection, and speed of movement.
+This is the manipulation of very specific variables like rest interval, intensity, frequency, exercise selection, and movement speed.

 Periodization is the best way to apply training variation.
 This is the use of logical phases and the manipulation of training factors within them.